Differences Between the OIG’s LEIE and GSA’s SAM Exclusion Lists

 It is the government’s responsibility to protect its health and human services programs from fraud and abuse, as well as to safeguard the welfare of those who benefit from those programs.
 The Office of Inspector General OIG exclusion list maintains a comprehensive exclusion database called the List of Excluded Individuals/Entities (“LEIE”), for this express purpose.
 The General Services Administration (“GSA”) similarly maintains several exclusion lists, managed through the System for Award Management (“SAM”).

-A significant distinction between the LEIE and the SAM databases is scope – the LEIE database contains only exclusion actions taken by HHS OIG, while the SAM Exclusion database includes debarment actions taken by a number of federal agencies in addition to HHS OIG.
+A significant distinction between the LEIE and the SAM databases is scope – the LEIE database contains only exclusion actions taken by HHS OIG, SAM Exclusion database on the otherhand includes debarment actions taken by a number of federal agencies in addition to HHS OIG.
 Therefore, these databases are related, but there are differences.

 UNDERSTANDING THE OIG LEIE